kagurazakayashi/EvernightBoard/README.md

 #### Manual Compilation Example

 - Run `flutter build apk --no-tree-shake-icons` to compile the installation package for Android.
-- Run `flutter build appbundle --no-tree-shake-icons` to compile the release version for Android.
+- Run `flutter build aab --no-tree-shake-icons` to compile the release version for Android.

 ### Edit Display Language